 Students must maintain continuous enrollment at the University until degree award.
-Your place in the program will be forfeited if enrollment is not maintained.
+Your place in the program will be forfeited if enrollment is not maintained (i.e, you will be disenrolled from the university).
 Application for re-admission is required if a break in enrollment occurs; re-admission is not guaranteed.
 Apply for a leave of absence from Graduate Studies if you expect to be absent from the program for an entire semester.
+Otherwise, you may register for GRAD 700 through Extended Education.

-GS 700
+GRAD 700

-Once you have finished all 60 units of classes and only have the thesis to complete, you can sign up for GS 700.
-Taking GS 700 through Extended Education is inexpensive compared to registering for units.
-GS 700 maintains your status as a full-time grad student while you finish your thesis.
+Once you have finished all 60 units of classes and only have the thesis to complete, you can sign up for GRAD 700.
+Taking GRAD 700 through Extended Education is inexpensive compared to registering for units.
+GRAD 700 maintains your status as a full-time grad student while you finish up.

-There are a couple of disadvantages to GS 700.
+There are a couple of disadvantages to GRAD 700.
 First, it has no unit value.
 That means that you will not be able to get financial aid; also, if you have student loans, the student loan company might expect you to start paying the loans back.
-Second, you cannot take any classes if you are enrolled in GS 700.
-Thus, you could not take Fieldwork if you sign up for GS 700, which would mean that you can't count hours for BBS.
+Second, you cannot take any classes if you are enrolled in GRAD 700.
+Thus, you could not retake Fieldwork, which would mean that you can't count hours for BBS.

-If you need to take classes, 6 units is needed to be considered a part-time graduate student.
+If you need to have units, 6 units is considered part-time graduate study.
 If you do not want to take substantive classes but want to get units while you finish your thesis, you can sign up for PSYC 599 (Directed Lab Research); be sure to sign up using the CR/NC grade option.
 This means that you do not need to do any work for 599.
 The CR will not affect your grad GPA.